 (if your favorite charity is not on our list, write us a note to tell us your charity and its address)

 Why stuck with the same design on your backpack for the entire school year while you can use your creativity & imagination to customize Simon, your backpack, into a one-of-a-kind anytime, anywhere and as often as you wish?

 - We believe all children are born creative.

-- We believe each child should have a portable art canvas with them to draw or doodle to express themselves.
+- We believe each child should have an art canvas with them to draw/doodle or to write to express themselves.

-- We believe that the creativity & imagination in their artworks should be on display for the world to appreciate.
+- We believe that the creativity & imagination in their artworks should be on display for the world to enjoy & to appreciate.